Helping children spell

 So far as sounds are concerned, raising the child's awareness of the sounds of English can only help.
-Even at the age of 9 children still have problems in separating out the sounds of speech try asking them to say 'jam' without the first sound or 'fork' without the last sound.
+Even at the age of 9, children still have problems in separating out the sounds of speech try asking them to say 'jam' without the first sound or 'fork' without the last sound.

 But also the sounds that they are taught in school go with the letters may not be those present in their own speech.
-For instance children in Essex often spell 'wall' as 'wow' and 'teeth' as 'tef', showing a widespread modern accent in which 'l' has come to be said 'w' and 'th' has become 'f'.
+For instance children in Essex often spell 'wall' as 'wow' and 'teeth' as 'tef', showing a widespread modern British accent in which 'l' has come to be said 'w' and 'th' has become 'f'.
 It is worth seeing if the child's speech has any crucial differences from the accent used in school children who are firmly told that the 'th' sound is not linked to 'f' is going to end up not believing their own ears.

 It may be helpful to bring in the play element.
 As we have seen, letter-names are crucial to children's spelling development.
 Many of the mistakes they make are based on the use of the letter-name rather than the sound link, for example 'ran' as the spelling of 'rain'.
 This is the feature that has been exploited in text-messaging 'c u l8r 4 t'.
 The letters themselves can provide a door to seeing how spelling works.

 But also we should not forget spelling in English is not just linking sounds to words: it is remembering words as visual wholes.
-This is the aspect taken up by the Spelling Bees popular in the USA in which children compete to spell 'intertriginous' or 'xylophagous', to be adapted to Britain by the BBC Hard Spell programme this autumn.
+This is the aspect taken up by the Spelling Bees popular in the USA in which children compete to spell 'intertriginous' or 'xylophagous', adapted to Britain by the BBC as Hard Spell programme.
 While at this level this may be an extremely demanding task for exceptionally bright children, in a sense it works for everybody.
 If you can recognise and spell the most frequent 100 words as one-offs about 45% of anything you write will be correct.
 Mastering say 100 words one at a time is not a big task but can have a big pay-off.